List of Record of Lodoss War characters: Ghim

-Ghim is an elderly but very skilled dwarven warrior.
-Prior to the start of the series, Ghim was wounded in a mining accident, and was healed at the Temple of Marfa by Neese and her daughter Leylia.
+Ghim is an elderly but skilled dwarven warrior.
+Prior to the start of the series, Ghim was wounded in a mining accident and was healed at the Temple of Marfa by Neese and her daughter Leylia.
 When Leylia was kidnapped and possessed by Karla, the Grey Witch, Ghim left to search for her.
-He has some past connection with Slayn, and comes to seek the wizard's aid in locating Leylia.
-Coincidentally, Ghim arrives shortly before the goblin attack in Parn's village, prompting he and Slayn to join with Parn and Etoh on their quest.
-Later in the OVA, Ghim challenges Karla to free Leylia's body from possession.
-Though successful, Ghim is killed by Karla's magic.
-Ghim's axe marks his gravesite in the closing scenes of the OVA.
-Ghim does not appear in the TV series, though his name is mentioned.
+He has a past connection with Slayn, and comes to seek his aid in locating Leylia.
+Ghim arrives shortly before the goblin attack in Parn's village, prompting him and Slayn to join Parn and Etoh on their quest.
+Later in the OVA, Ghim challenges Karla to free Leylia's body from possession; though successful, Ghim is killed by Karla's magic, with his axe marking his gravesite in the closing scenes of the OVA.
+Ghim does not appear in the TV series, but is mentioned.

 Ghim is voiced by Yoshisada Sakaguchi in Japanese and Greg Wolfe in English.

 Woodchuck

-A thief and the last member of the party to join them, Woodchuck encounters the group when they are briefly thrown into prison.
-After Leylia is rescued from Karla's possession, Karla takes over Woodchuck.
-His whereabouts after his possession by Karla is unknown.
-In the novels, rather than being captured, he takes Karla's circlet of his own will to attempt to make up for over twenty years of his life that he spent in prison.
+A thief and the last member of the party to join, Woodchuck encounters the group when they are thrown into prison.
+After Leylia is rescued from Karla's possession, Karla takes over Woodchuck, after which his whereabouts are unknown.
+In the novels, rather than being captured, he willingly takes Karla's circlet in an attempt to make up for the over twenty years of his life that he spent in prison.

 Woodchuck is voiced by Norio Wakamoto in Japanese and Jacques LeCann in English.

 Chronicles of the Heroic Knight

 Spark

 A young aspiring warrior from Flaim who dreams of becoming a knight.
-What he initially does not know is that King Kashue considers him to be his possible successor in ruling Flaim, and is therefore loath to send him into danger; an intention which is foiled by Spark's impulsiveness and hot-headedness.
-In the course of his trials, however, Spark becomes more mature and responsible from his experiences, and also enters a romantic relationship with Little Neese.
-He worships Parn as his idol, who in turn becomes fond of Spark himself, as the latter reminds him of his own impetuous youth.
+He is initially unaware that King Kashue considers him to be his possible successor in ruling Flaim and is therefore reluctant to send him into danger, an intention which is foiled by Spark's impulsiveness and hot-headedness.
+Over the course of his trials, however, Spark becomes more mature and responsible from his experiences, and enters a romantic relationship with Little Neese.
+He worships Parn as his idol, who in turn becomes fond of Spark, as he reminds him of his own impetuous youth.

 Spark is voiced by Kenji Nojima in Japanese and Crispin Freeman in English.

 Little Neese

-The 13-year-old daughter of Leylia and Slayn, possessed by the soul of Naneel.
-Like her grandmother (after whom she is named) and her mother, she is a priestess of Marfa.
-Aware of the malevolent entity's presence inside her, she has detached herself emotionally from the rest of the world, although her mental barriers begin to come down when she meets Spark and gradually falls in love with him.
+The 13-year-old daughter of Leylia and Slayn, who is possessed by the soul of Naneel.
+Like her grandmother, who she is named after, and her mother, she is a priestess of Marfa.
+Aware of Naneel's presence inside her, she has detached herself emotionally from the rest of the world, although her mental barriers begin to come down when she meets Spark and gradually falls in love with him.
 She is later freed from Naneel's presence when Wagnard attempts to resurrect Kardis by drawing Naneel's essence from her.

 Little Neese is voiced by Chie Sawaguchi in Japanese and Roxanne Beck in English.